 1 tablespoon cumin, salt, and black pepper.

 Stovetop Instructions: Add all ingredients to a large pot and bring to a boil while stirring occasionally.
-Then lower heat and simmer for 20 minutes.
+Then lower the heat and simmer for 20 minutes.

 Slow Cooker Instructions: Mix all ingredients into a slow cooker and cook on high for 4-5 hours or on low for 8-10 hours.